0xExal/bsky-bridge/README.md

   - Easy authentication with the BlueSky API.
   - Functions to post text and images to BlueSky via the API.
   - Parser to identify and extract mentions (@handle), links (URLs), and hashtags (#tags) from text, useful for processing and formatting posts.
+  - Session persistence and automatic token refresh to handle authentication efficiently and prevent rate limiting.

   ## Installation